 Next to stress tests conducted by US and European regulators, a team of researchers at NYU Stern School of Business developed an alternative methodology to measure the systemic risk of financial institutions purely based on publicly available information (see Acharya et al. (2010a, 2012); Brownlees and Engle (2011)).
-The results of this methodology are available on the Volatility Laboratory website (Vlab), where systemic risk rankings are updated weekly both globally and in the United States (see http://Vlab.stern.nyu.edu/).
+The results of this methodology are available on the Volatility Laboratory website (Vlab) where systemic risk rankings are updated weekly both globally and in the United States (see http://Vlab.stern.nyu.edu/).
 The systemic risk measure (SRISK) of Vlab represents the capital an institution would need to raise in the event of a crisis.
 SRISK of a financial institution depends on its size, its leverage and its stock return during a crisis (Long-Run Marginal Expected Shortfall), where the crisis is defined by a 40% fall in aggregate market equity over a six-month time window.

-The Long-Run Marginal Expected Shortfall (LRMES) captures the co-movement of a firm with the market index; LRMES is the average of a firm's returns across the simulation paths where the market return falls by 40% over six months (see Brownlees and Engle (2011)).
-Defining MV as today's market capitalization of a firm, LRMES\MV is the expected market cap loss that equity holders would face during the 6-month crisis scenario.
-The capital shortfall of a firm (SRISK) is then derived assuming the book value of its debt (D) stays unchanged over the six-month scenario while its market cap falls by LRMES\MV
+The long-run marginal expected shortfall (LRMES) captures the co-movement of a firm with the market index; LRMES is the average of a firm's returns across the simulation paths where the market return falls by 40% over six months (see Brownlees and Engle (2011)).4 Defining MV as today's market capitalization of a firm, LRMES MV is the expected market cap loss that equity holders would face during the 6-month crisis scenario.
+As the stress is on the market value of equity, Vlab methodology can be viewed as a mark-to-market stress test.
+Scenarios and data of Vlab and regulatory stress tests are further discussed in Appendix A. The capital shortfall of a firm (SRISK) is then derived assuming the book value of its debt (D) stays unchanged over the six-month scenario while its market cap falls by LRMES MV